 Finding the boundary of contamination is a problem faced by Department of Defense remediation managers.
 Training ranges or areas where the soil is known to contain explosive residues (or other contaminants of concern) may have boundaries that completely or partially enclose the contaminated area.
 Sampling is required to determine whether contamination has breached a known boundary line and if so, determine the correct boundary line.
 VSP has a special module for this sampling problem.
 The problem and the VSP solution are described in Visual Sample Plan User's Guide for Establishing the Boundary of Contamination, R.O.
-Gilbert, et al, PNNL-XXXX, 2004.
-In this Version 3.0 User's Guide we will provide a summary description of the VSP boundary module.
+Gilbert, et al, PNWD-3580, 2005, which can be downloaded from the VSP web site http://dqo.pnl.gov/VSP.
+In this User's Guide we will provide a summary description of the VSP boundary module.